Polyscias fruticosa

 -

-Ming Aralia is an evergreen shrub or short tree that is erect and upright and grows up to 26' tall in its native habitat.
-In NC it is grown as a house plant.
+Ming Aralia is a tropical evergreen shrub or short tree that is erect and upright and grows up to 25 tall in its native habitat of Southwest Pacific.
+In NC it is grown as a houseplant and grows only 6 to 8 feet tall.
 It needs bright indirect light, warm air temperatures, and medium to high humidity.
 It can be grown in a variety of soil types providing it receives good drainage.
 It will perform best in soil that is not too wet or dry.
 Allow the top 2 inches of soil to dry before watering.
 Misting between watering will help to raise the humidity.
 This plant is prized for its oriental look, the fern-like foliage of this tree makes it an excellent specimen for interiorscapes, but large plants are very expensive.

 Quick ID Hints: